andrelsf/python-jwt/backend/README.md

 # API PHP Slim and Doctrine

-Struturing API with PHP Slim and Doctrine for Project X.
+Struturing API with PHP Slim and Doctrine for Project.

 ## API